Spalding, Lincolnshire: Victorian Era

 In John Bartholomew's Gazetteer of the British Isles (1887), Spalding was described as a:

 market town and par. with ry. sta., Lincolnshire, on River Welland, 14 m.
 SW. of Boston, 12,070 ac., pop.
 9260; P.O., T.O., three Banks, two newspapers.
 Market-day, Tuesday.
 Spalding is an important railway centre, while the river has been made navigable to the town for vessels of from 50 to 70 tons.
 It is in a rich agricultural district, and has a large trade, by river and by rail, in corn, wool, coal, and timber.
 It has also flour, bone, and sawmills, breweries, and coach works.
 There are remains of a priory of 1501, a fine old church (restored 1860), a grammar school, a corn exchange, and a spacious market place.

+Second World War

+Around 5,000 children were evacuated to the town in 1939; 116 London County Council teachers came with the children.
+Around 400 children stayed until the end of the war.
+The worst raid was in the early hours of Monday 12 May 1941, with 5 people killed; 14 high explosive bombs hit Bicker, Lincolnshire on the same night, but not one exploded.
+Another raid was on the afternoon of Sunday 2 August 1942, with much damage but no-one was killed.
+These were the town's only two serious raids, with 34 high explosive bombs on the town, and 116 in the wider Spalding area.

 River Welland

 Draining of the Fens

 The River Welland flows north from Crowland, through Spalding and passing the village and port of Fosdyke before leading out to the Wash, bisecting Spalding from east to west; the town has developed as a linear settlement around the river.
 Land had been reclaimed from the wetlands in the area since mediaeval times, and Spalding was subject to frequent flooding.
 The Coronation Channel, opened in 1953, diverted the excess waters around Spalding and ended the flooding.
 The area around the banks has been developed for residential and business use.
 Although this area has become heavily built up, there is much recreational use of the river and fishing is still popular.